Private Pilot Course

 Federal Regulations

 This lesson reviews the structure of the regulations that govern aviation in the United States.
-Understanding this structure will help you when you need to find the answer to a regulation question.
+Understanding this structure will help find the answers to common regulation questions.

 Pilot in Command Authority